simul/simul.github.io/unrealengine/Blueprint.md

 <a href="http://docs.simul.co/unrealengine/images/UpdateLight.png"><img src="http://docs.simul.co/unrealengine/images/UpdateLight.png" alt="Blueprint"/></a>

+This function has 3 frames of latency, so do not call it in a construction script - it should be called once per frame.

 Additionally, point lights can be used to illuminate the clouds.
 Because of the relative scale of clouds to the UE4 scene, the intensity of the light must be very large in order to have a visible effect.

 <a href="http://docs.simul.co/unrealengine/images/SetPointLight.png"><img src="http://docs.simul.co/unrealengine/images/SetPointLight.png" alt="Blueprint" /></a>